Mobusshar/distributed-systems-project-msc-oulu-2024/README.md

 ## License

 This project is distributed under the MIT License.
-See the `LICENSE` file for more details.